Mr-KayZ/RTS-Extra-Docs/docs/learning/WHEA-analysis-CMCI_NOTIFY_TYPE_GUID.md

 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  - 0x110 - ................
 ```

+## Translation and analysis
-This looks a bit hard to read, so let's pretty it up a bit by splitting up bytes  into what we know so we can translate it properly.
+The error packet is quite hard to read by itself.
+So let's pretty it up a bit by splitting up bytes into what we know so we can translate it properly.
 We would need to know the size of the items present, and the [variable types in the struct](https://docs.rs/windows-sys/latest/windows_sys/Wdk/System/SystemServices/struct.WHEA_XPF_MCA_SECTION.html) already tells us how many bytes each variable is already:

 | Variable Name               | Variable Type   | Variable Size (Bytes) |
 | :-------------------------- | :-------------- | --------------------: |